Bugle 4143 - Official Coronavirus Survival Guide

 And Andy, that was a fairly good summary of the history of India for the last 50 years.

-Elsewhere around the world, Italy has closed all schools and universities, further evidence of the decline and fall of the Roman Empire.
+Elsewhere around the world, Italy has closed all schools and universities, further evident of the decline and fall of the Roman Empire.

-And now, this iPhone has this, the military terminology to get people on declaring war uh you know throw the military at it i was looking at some of the uh the writings in Sun Tzu's Art of War.
+throw the military at it.
+And I was looking at some of the writings in Sun Tzu's art of war.

 I don't want to catch that.